Statistics: 12 1/2 miles, ascent 913′, descent 1390′, 4 hours

 Liam entertained us with more storytelling as his wife, Liz, prepared breakfast.
 After a delicious meal, Liz dropped us off at the Raheenakit trailhead for our final day on the Wicklow Way.
-The only hill climbing done today was first thing in the morning; the remaining walk took us through easy-going country lanes.
+The only hill climbing we did this day was first thing in the morning; the remaining walk took us through easy-going country lanes.

 Soon we arrived in Clonegal, which has won contests for its gardens and street appeal.
-Our B&B host, Sheila Kirwan, Frankie and my mother met us at the Wicklow Way trail’s end for a celebratory picture.
+Our B&B host, Sheila Kirwan, Frankie and my mother met us at the Wicklow Way’s trail end for a celebratory picture.